 If you’ve never been to Honfleur, take the time to visit.
-Honfleur is a charming town on the Normandy coast in northern France and a wonderful place to visit.
+Honfleur is a charming coastal town on the Normandy shoreline in northern France and a wonderful place to visit.

 A commune in the Calvados department, Honfleur is located on the left bank of the Seine across from city of Le Havre.
 Unlike Le Havre and the Norman capital Caen, Honfleur is one of the few towns in Normandy not damaged during D-Day and 1944 Battle of Normandy.
 Indeed, Honfleur was liberated by British and Canadian troops without seeing combat.